Lars Allan Larsen

 We explore different genomic strategies for identification of genes, genomic regulatory regions and molecular networks involved in cardiac development and disease.
 To this end we are currently investigating families where CHD is found in several family members.
 We investigate the function of the candidate genes or signaling pathways by expression analysis in embryonic tissues and functional assays in cell models and zebrafish.

-In collaboration with the Cilia Group at Department of Biology, UCPH we are investigating how the primary cilium is coordinating signaling pathways during heart development.
+In collaboration with the Cilia Group at Department of Biology, UCPH we are investigating how the primary cilium is coordinating signaling pathways during embryonic development.